YellingFire/liri-node-app/README.md

 There are 4 basic prompts that can be used in this command line app.

-    1. node liri.js my-tweets "ENTER-TWITTER-SCREEN-NAME-HERE"
+    1. node liri.js my-tweets

+    note: code is ready to take an argument to "ENTER-TWITTER-SCREEN-NAME-HERE" small changes will need to be made.
-    This will return the usernames most recent 20 tweets.
+    This will return the usernames most recent 20 tweets. currently this is set to my "Dummy" account.

     2. spotify-this-song "ENTER-SONG-NAME-HERE"
     This will return pertinent information about the requested song.